Conan blimp: Appearances

 The blimp debuted several weeks before the premiere of Conan to provide aerial footage for 2010 Major League Baseball postseason games airing on TBS.

 Over time, however, the blimp transformed into an iconic comedic symbol of Conan.
 As opposed to being simply used for promotional purposes, the blimp was incorporated into several of the late-night show's comedic sketches.
 Typically, the expensive blimp was used for ironically trivial purposes, such as providing aerial coverage of a bike race among Conan's crew.
 It usually appears along with dramatic music after O'Brien says, "As you know, I am the only television personality...who has...his own blimp."

 One of the more popular recurring Conan gags involves the blimp following actor Gary Busey around Los Angeles, much to Busey's annoyance.

 Team Coco announced the blimp was being retired on December 1, 2010.
 At the time, O'Brien planned to have the blimp donated to the Smithsonian Institution.

-The blimp then returned to the skies for the 2011 MLB playoffs.
+The blimp then returned to the skies for the 2011 National League Championship Series.
 It also returned for the Conan shows recorded from New York, NY from October 31 to November 3, 2011.
 The blimp arrived early to advertise the show and flew over New York City during the week of shows.
 Users of the application Foursquare were again invited check-in to the blimp to receive a special real cloth badge commemorating the week of shows and the blimp.